Product Review: SiriusXM Business Internet Radio – Grace Digital GDI-SXBR1

 As of now, the GDI-SXBR1 can be controlled either through the controls on the face of the radio or through the web portal.
 We’d love to see Grace Digital release an app to control the GDI-SXBR1.
 Hopefully that’s coming down the pipe soon.

 Overall, we give the SiriusXM Business Internet Player high marks.
 We know from over a year of torture testing that product is stable and works extremely well in a business environment.
 We should point out that the GDI-SXBR1 will only work with the SiriusXM business service.
-This player will not work with a consumer subscription.
+This streaming sound system will not work with a consumer subscription.
 If you have a GDI-SXBR1 and need it activated, please contact Dynamic Media at 800-684-7050.
 We’ll be happy to help you get SiriusXM up and running in your business.

 ABOUT DYNAMIC MEDIA